This affordable serum is an absolute steal in terms of efficacy and price point while remaining suitable for most skin types and ages.

 - Can you use vitamin C and retinol together?
 Here's everything you need to know

 The Ordinary Ascorbyl Glucoside Solution 12%: the takeaway

-In summary, Ascorbyl Glucoside Solution 12% from The Ordinary’s range of vitamin C’s is super effective and is an incredibly well-formulated product at a very reasonable price point.
+In summary, we found the Ascorbyl Glucoside Solution 12% from The Ordinary’s range of vitamin C’s to be super effective, and an incredibly well-formulated product at a very reasonable price point.
 While it doesn’t have added ingredients that some more expensive products have, that doesn’t really matter when you consider the cost of this.
 It’s for that reason that we think this is a great entry point for anybody looking to add vitamin C into their routine; it’s an ingredient that’s recommended by every dermatologist and skin expert and for very good reason.

 While ascorbyl glucoside will be slower to work than other more potent types of vitamin C, it’s also much easier to formulate with and can be produced in a water-based serum, which is more ideal for those with oily skin.
 It also means it’ll be easier for sensitive skin types to tolerate without causing irritation, although it is recommended that you do a patch test before using it just to check that it’s suitable for you.
 Antioxidants are a key part of any skincare routine, because it’s hugely important to protect skin against free radicals, UV damage and other factors.
 So pair this with an SPF during the day and a vitamin A—retinol—at night time, and you’re well on your way to an effective routine that will have a positive impact on your skin health and appearance.

 Lucy Partington has been a beauty journalist for eight years, writing for titles including Stylist and Cosmopolitan.
 She’s a true skincare nerd who’s on a lifelong quest for a glowing complexion and loves nothing more than learning about new ingredients and products.
 She’s obsessed with having perfect eyebrows and collecting eyeshadow palettes she’ll probably never use.